Royal Mint Megaways (Big Time Gaming): Overview

 Yes Royal Mint is a good game, but is it a great one?
 Time will tell if it really resonates with the community or not.
 It’s not BTG’s finest, most innovative moment, so clearly, not every release can be avant-garde.
 Perhaps we are being a little too critical, but with BTG’s stellar track record they only have themselves to blame.
 Their consistent high standard attracts extra scrutiny whenever they drop a new title, so it is easy to feel a pang of disappointment if it isn’t a complete game changer.
 Despite the critique, Royal Mint Megaways is a solid slot and more than capable of entertaining players with what it has to offer.

-For a better understand of the game, make sure to read our chat with Big Time Gaming CEO Nik Robinson which gives an excellent insight into the development and story behind the production.
+For a better understanding of the game, make sure to read our chat with Big Time Gaming CEO Nik Robinson which gives an excellent insight into the development and story behind the production.
+Also, if you're into the Megaways game engine, Big Time Gaming's innovative Megaclusters engine might also float your boat which has been put to use in Star Clusters Megaclusters.

 Game title: Royal Mint Megaways